metafacture/metafacture-documentation/Fix-User-Guide.md

 To adress paths you can use wildcards.
 For instance the star-wildcard: `person*` would match all simple literals with element names starting with 'person': 'person\_name', 'person\_age', etc.
 Apart from the star-wildcard, the questionmark-wildcard ('?') is supported.
 It matches exactly one arbitrary character.

-Not yet supported is alteration.
+Not fully supported yet is alteration of pathes.

 Besides path wildcards there are array/list wildcards that are used to refrence specific elements or all elements in an array. `g[].*` adresses all strings in the array `g[]`. `g[].$append` would refrence a new element in the array at the end of the array. `g[].$last` refrences the last element in an array.